A. General Terms - applicable to all Accounts

 If you reside or are domiciled in a jurisdiction in which, according to applicable law, a participant in, or plan holder of, a Tax-Free Savings Account may validly designate a beneficiary or successor holder, you may, by instrument in writing designate your spouse or common-law partner as a successor holder or any other person as beneficiary to be entitled to receive the value of your deposits in your Tax-Free Savings Account in the event of your death.
 Such person shall be deemed to be the successor holder or designated beneficiary for the purposes of the Tax-Free Savings Account unless such person shall predecease you or unless you revoke such designation by instrument in writing in a form prescribed by Tangerine and delivered to Tangerine prior to your death.

-In order to be eligible for a Tangerine Chequing Account, you must be a Canadian resident and of the age of majority in the province in which you reside.
+In order to be eligible for a Tangerine Chequing Account, you must be a Canadian resident and 16 years of age or older.

 You must have a valid email address in order to open a Chequing Account.
 It is your responsibility to ensure you always have a valid email address on file for your Chequing Account.